uasal/uasal_development_guide/source/development_methodology.rst

 - XWCTk: maintain 100 % function coverage and 90 % line coverage, with a monthly objective of increasing line coverage by 10 % until we reach the target.
 - XWC Applications: The baseline requirement is 100 % function and 95 % line coverage.
 Exceptions are allowed, but they must be discussed, justified and documented

+    * Critical applications require 100 % function and 90 % line coverage.
+    * Important applications require 100 % function and 80 % line coverage.

 - Libraries developed in-house or by connected groups:

-    - Critical apps require 100 % function and 90 % line coverage.
+    * Critical libraries require 100 % function and 90 % line coverage.
-    - Important apps require 100 % function and 80 % line coverage.
+    * Important libraries require 100 % function and 80 % line coverage.

 For comprehensive details, see the :doc:`Testing Strategy document <testing_strategy>`.